 The terms of the Notes provide that, in certain circumstances, the obligations of the Issuer and the Guarantor under the Notes may be assumed by another entity.
 Depending on the circumstances, such assumption might be treated for U.S. federal income tax purposes as a deemed disposition of Notes by a U.S. Holder in exchange for new notes issued by the new obligor.
 As a result of this deemed disposition, a U.S. Holder could be required to recognize capital gain or loss for U.S. federal income tax purposes equal to the difference, if any, between the issue price of the new notes (as determined for U.S. federal income tax purposes), and the U.S. Holder's tax basis in the Notes.
-However, under the Indenture, if the Issuer's obligations relating to the Notes are assumed by a Successor Entity as a result of certain consolidation, merger or sale of assets, such Successor Entity must deliver to the Trustee an opinion of U.S. tax counsel of recognized standing to the effect that the beneficial owners of such Notes will not recognize income, gain or loss for U.S. federal income tax purposes as a result of such transaction and will be subject to U.S. federal income tax on the same amounts and in the same manner and at the same times as would be the case as if the transaction had not occurred.
-U.S. Holders should consult their tax advisors concerning the U.S. federal income tax consequences to them of a change in obligor with respect to the Notes.
+However, under the Indenture, if the Issuer's obligations relating to the Notes are assumed by a Successor Entity as a result of certain consolidation, merger or sale of assets, such Successor Entity must deliver to the New York Trustee an opinion of U.S. tax counsel of recognized standing to the effect that the beneficial owners of such Notes will not recognize to U.S. federal income tax on the same amounts and in the same manner and at the same times as would be the case as if the transaction had not occurred.
+U.S. Holder's should consult their tax advisors concerning the U.S. federal income tax consequences to them of a change in obligor with respect to the Notes.